Graphs

 Parameters:

-• vertices (List[Vertex]) – A new vertex will be connected to these vertices.
+• vertices (Sequence[Vertex]) – A new vertex is connected to these vertices.
 All the vertices must be contained in the graph and there must be dim + 1 of them.

-• edge (Edge) – An edge with endvertices from the list vertices that will be deleted.
+• edge (Edge) – An edge with endvertices from the list vertices that is deleted.
 The edge must be contained in the graph.

-• inplace (bool) – If True, the graph will be modified, otherwise a new modified graph will be created, while the original graph remains unchanged (default).
+• inplace (bool) – If True, the graph is modified, otherwise a new modified graph is created, while the original graph remains unchanged (default).

 Return type: